-If you drew a line, the tools on the toolbar let you delete the line, add an arrow onto the end of it, or change its color.
+If you drew a line, the tools in the details panel let you delete the line, add an arrow to the end of it, or change its color.

-If you drew a shape, tools on the toolbar let you delete the shape, fill it in, or change its color.
+If you drew a shape, tools in the details panel let you delete the shape, fill it in, or change its color.
 The fill color is the same as the outline of the shape, but it has some transparency.

 - Drag your line or shape to move it on the map.

-- When you have added the markers, lines, and shapes you need, select Done to stop marking up your map.
+- When you have added the markers, lines, and shapes you need, stop marking up your map by selecting Done.